Mr Wing Chung, Executive Officer.

 (h) decide on matters relating to ATAR including (i) establishment of ATAR entry point of courses in a given year in line with UWA's strategic priorities and operational plans; (ii) movement of places between TISC codes and between sub-groups in response to the quality of the applicants and the demand for places; (iii) adjustment of quotas of undergraduate courses, where relevant in consultation with key stakeholders in faculties, finance, marketing and admission; and

-(i) consider and report on any matter referred to it by the Academic Board or any other relevant committee.
+(k) consider and report on any matter referred to it by the Academic Board or any other relevant committee.

 3.(1) The Academic Quality and Standards Committee comprises:

-(a) the Dean of Postgraduate Coursework Studies as Chair;
+(a) the Pro Vice-Chancellor (Academic) as Chair;

 (b) the Dean of Graduate Research School as Deputy Chair;